frankthvandeven/VenturaSQL/README.md

 Each generated recordset has column properties based on the resultset of an SQL statement.
 Change the SQL statement, and the column properties change too.

-A recordset retrieves data and updates the database via a single static Web API Controller.
-There is no need to write controller code.
+A recordset retrieves data and updates the database via a single Web API Controller.
+You only need add controller code once.
 Data is transmitted in binary format.
 In desktop and server applications, a recordset can also connect to a database directly.

 ![Image of recordset editor](https://raw.githubusercontent.com/frankthvandeven/VenturaSQL/master/README_IMG1.png)

 ## Blazor WebAssembly
-VenturaSQL is perfect for **Blazor WebAssembly**.
+VenturaSQL is perfect for Blazor WebAssembly.
 The VenturaSQL C# recordsets running in the browser are optimized for speed and have built in change tracking.
 Only modified data is transmitted back to the server via Web API calls.

 For the Blazor WebAssembly developer, it feels just like you are connected to the database directly.